March Student Spotlight – Timothy Chad Davenport

 Initially I was a little overwhelmed with the reading aspect of the course but I liked that the fact that it was self-study which meant I was able to work at my own pace.
 The course took me 18 months to complete, even with my apprenticeship, and I thoroughly enjoyed it for several reasons.

 Firstly the practical element, the stock project and the making of the revolver tool were my favourite.
-The apprenticeship I was doing helped a lot with my projects as I already had the hands on experience but the additional practise helped to hone my skills.
+The apprenticeship I was doing helped a lot with my projects as I already had the hands-on experience but the additional practice helped to hone my skills.
 Secondly, I really liked the course material explaining the exploded views of the guns and step-by-step disassembly instructions.
 When I came across these guns in the shop I was working in I was immediately able to reference my coursework which was great.
-The material also contained a lot of ‘tricks of the trade’ so to speak, I gained knowledge from these which I was able to share with my colleagues.
+The material also contained a lot of ‘tricks of the trade so to speak, I gained knowledge from these which I was able to share with my colleagues.
 Thirdly, the communication I received was excellent.
 Throughout the course if I had questions they were answered nearly immediately by the school, I really appreciated that.
 Using the website I could connect with other students too, I never felt that I had been left to fend for myself.
-In terms of the turnaround time for assignments and exams I found the school incredible, it provided me with good motivation to keep going.
+In terms of the turnaround time for assignments and exams, I found the school incredible, it provided me with good motivation to keep going.

 In some aspects the content was less relevant in a South African setting, for example the course material often referred to sending a faulty part or gun back to the manufacturers to be fixed or changed whereas in South Africa we will custom manufacture parts as they are not as readily available.
 The licensing laws and processes are also very different, in America you can do quick barrel changes, whereas in South Africa it takes anywhere from 6 months to a year.
 So I found this information interesting and eye-opening in the sense that the gunsmithing field is so advanced elsewhere.

 I am currently in the process of applying for my gunsmithing competency in South Africa with my current company Bullet Central Africa.
 I am finally able to do after 4 years of work and this based on the qualification I have got from Modern Gun School.
-For this I am extremely grateful and I will then be the first female gunsmith in South Africa which is an achievement I am proud of.
+For this, I am extremely grateful and I will then be the first female gunsmith in South Africa which is an achievement I am proud of.

 The last thing that I want to do is express my gratitude to the Advanced Gunsmithing course and Modern Gun School for the opportunity to gain the knowledge and skills that I have over the past 18 months.
 I intend to continue putting these skills to good use wherever this gunsmithing career path takes me.